P1sec/MCC_MNC/README.md

 ### Which one to use:

-After checking several sources, it seems Wikipedia has the must complete, up-to-date and accurate information.
+After checking several sources, it seems Wikipedia has the most complete, up-to-date and accurate information.
 Therefore, the tool primarily uses it to build the JSON / Python dictionnaries.
 It uses also the CIA World Factbook to gather information related to each country, including borders and telephony-related, and the csv listing from the txtNation website to complete the list of MCC-MNC from Wikipedia.